WillDev12/SheetMerge/README.md

 </p>

-### ATTENTION ⚠️: THIS PROJECT IS A WORK IN PROGRESS!
-PLEASE MAKE SURE TO LET ME KNOW IF THERE IS SOMETHING YOU WANT ADDED BY CREATING A PULL REQUEST

 # SheetMerge

 SheetMerge allows you to program multiple Google Sheets at once minus the hassle of defining hundreds of things.